 US criminal charges were announced against three individuals involved in the video piracy operation for copyright infringement, and in the case of one of those three individuals, an additional charge of wire fraud.
-One of the arrested individuals, a UK citizen, was arrested in Cyprus on an Interpol notice.
-Another, an American, was arrested in Kansas; and the third, a Norwegian citizen, is still at large.
+One of the individuals (George Bridi, a UK citizen) was arrested in Cyprus on an Interpol notice.
+Another (Jonatan Correa, an American), was arrested in Kansas; and the third (Umar Amad, aka ‘Artist,’ a Norwegian citizen), was still at large as of this writing.

 Law enforcement authorities in 18 additional countries, supported by Eurojust and Europol and the US authorities, collaborated to take down about 60 servers used to illegally store and distribute copyrighted content, including “nearly every movie released by major production studios,” as well as TV programming.